Switzerland

 In the event of a contribution in cash, the amount must be paid into a blocked account of a Swiss bank prior to the incorporators' meeting (or the respective board meeting in the event of a capital increase).

 The minimum par value of shares in a Swiss corporation is CHF 0.01.
-Shares may be issued in the form of registered shares.
+Shares may be issued in the form of registered or bearer shares.
 Registered shares may be issued if at least 20% of their nominal value has been paid in.
+Bearer shares must be fully paid up.

 Shareholders – Corporations may be formed by one or more shareholders, who can be either natural or legal persons, residents or non-residents, without limitations.
 Details of shareholders are not available to the public.

 Directors – The business activities of a Swiss corporation are managed by its board of directors.
 The board may consist of one or several members, who cannot be legal persons and need not to be shareholders of the corporation.
-At least 1 director should be a Swiss resident director and in case of more than 1 director, the majority of the board of directors should be Swiss residents.
+At least 1 director should be a Swiss resident director.
 Details of directors are publicly disclosed.

 Secretary – The company may appoint a secretary, but it is not mandatory.